-Each month we host a Governmental Affairs Breakfast that features updates from local government representatives as well as a panel discussion with our elected State legislators.
+Each month we host a Capitol Connections program that features updates from local government representatives as well as a panel discussion with our elected State legislators.
 It provides our members the opportunity to ask questions and make meaningful connections with policy makers.
 When available, our Federal representatives join us for this breakfast as well.

-Our Public Policy Committee meets monthly and is open to all members.
+Our Public Policy: Issues that Matter discussion convenes monthly and is open to all members.
 This is a forum to provide information about important community and state issues that impact business and invite discussion from our members.
 This committee also makes recommendations to the Board of Directors on local policy issues.